EditCtrl: Disentangled Local and Global Control for Real-Time Generative Video Editing: Related Works

 \paragraph{Accelerating Video Generation} To accelerate video editing, a straightforward approach is to reduce the number of diffusion sampling steps the base video diffusion model needs to produce coherent outputs.
 This includes knowledge distillation \citep{yin2024onestep, yin2025causvid, luo2023latent, heek2024multistepconsistencymodels}, sparse attention \citep{liu2025mardini, zhang2025vsa, shin2025motionstream, zhang2025spargeattn}, or linear transformers \citep{xie2024sana, chen2025sana}.
 This can be naively applied to the base video diffusion model used for generative editing, accelerating editing as a result.
 However, this only reduces the number of underlying diffusion steps and not the data processed for content editing in terms of the local and global context sizes.
 As such, runtime and memory scale with the input video resolution regardless of the target edit area.
 Token merging based approaches \citep{bolya2022tome, li2023vidtome, object_centric_video_diffsion} address this by pruning tokens outside the local context, though this leads to significant quality degradation and may actually slow inference due to the token importance calculation step.
-Some image generation methods compress the global context together with the local context \citep{lazy_diffusion, beyer2025highly}, but this requires training specialized generative models that can take the new information, which is expensive and not competitive with the quality of pretrained full-attention diffusion models.
-This design also prevents integration with additional control variants without modifying the base model weights.
-Overall, methods that accelerate the base video diffusion model do not target the bottleneck of local-global context for editing and must process the entire video.
-Alternatively, token-merging and compression approaches are destructive, and runtime may not cleanly scale with the size of the edit.
-For interactive editing, the computational cost must be decoupled from the global context of the video and thus the total video resolution.
+Some generation methods compress the global context together with the local context \citep{beyer2025highly}, but this requires training specialized generative models that can take the new information, which is expensive and not competitive with the quality of pretrained full-attention diffusion models.
+We instead adopt insights from an efficient image editing approach \citep{lazy_diffusion} that fine-tunes a pretrained diffusion model to only operate on local tokens with additional compressed global context, thus accelerating diffusion proportionally relative to the masked region area.

+Our work extends this insight to the video domain while only learning local adapters instead of full finetuning, thus allowing integration with additional control variants without modifying the base model weights.

 \paragraph{Controlled Video Generation} As video editing is a task that requires spatiotemporal control, the local and global context can be considered as high-frequency and low-frequency control components, respectively.
 Recent work in controllable generation has shown success in guiding pretrained image and video models using external signals \citep{gu2025das, zhang2023controlvideo, zhang2023controlnet}.
 These signals include low-frequency ones, such as human pose parameters \citep{zhou2025realisdance-dit, hu2023animateanyone} and camera parameters \citep{wang2024motionctrl, he2025cameractrl, bahmani2024ac3d, bai2025recammaster}, or high-frequency ones such as segmentation and depth maps \citep{cai2023genren,nvidia2025cosmostransfer1conditionalworldgeneration, HaCohen2024LTXVideo, structuresynthesis} as well as environmental illumination and intrinsic decomposition \citep{litman2025lightswitch, liang2025luxdit, he2025unirelight, litman2025materialfusion}, allowing fine-grained control over generated content.
 In addition, overlaying multiple low and high-frequency control signals causes guidance to become a multimodal task \citep{nvidia2025cosmostransfer1conditionalworldgeneration, ruan2022mmdiffusion, corona2024vlogger}, but this has not been explored for accelerating generation given multiple control inputs.